nborbas/SQL_Knowledge_Base/README.md

   - **SQL for Business Analysts**
   - **SQL Fundemantals**

-The .sql files contain only query examples in order to learn how scripts are built up, what the syntaxes are etc.
+The .sql files contain only query examples (*all credit to [DataCamp](https://datacamp.com/), only applied slight modifications*) in order to learn how scripts are built up, what the syntaxes are etc.
 No data is attached here, but feel free to try out the statements/functions for your own dataset.

 ## Content